 What We Like and Don’t Like About Detroit Denim Jeans

 Detroit Denim makes custom jeans for each customer.
 Whether you are particular about your jeans or just want the absolute best fit for your body, you’ll find what you are looking for at Detroit Denim.
-These are expensive jeans, but they are so well-made and custom-fitted so that they may be the only pair that you want to wear going forward.
+These are expensive jeans, but they are so well-made and custom-fitted that they may be the only pair that you want to wear going forward.

-One of my favorite aspects of the jeans’ design process is being able to match the waist/hip ratio that works best for your body type with the type of cut and leg design that you want.
+One of my favorite aspects of the jeans’ design process is being able to match the waist/hip ratio that works best for your body type with the type of cut and a leg design that you want.
 They will even sew your name and a quote or message of your choice onto the tag when they custom-make your pair of jeans.

 For those who want the very best cotton in their jeans, Detroit Denim is a top choice.
-They also have multiple closure options, cuts and fits, as well as washes.
+They also have multiple closure options, cuts, and fits, as well as washes.
 Using their “Build Your Jeans” tool truly allows you to design exactly what you want.
 Their experts can also help with a virtual fitting if you need some guidance.

 If you’re nervous about buying a pair of jeans without being able to try them on, Detroit Denim is also a great option since they offer a 30-day money-back guarantee if you don’t love your jeans.

 Flint and Tinder